vincentntang/vincentntang.com/content/posts/20211030-how-we-grew-tampadevs/index.md

 Here's some other tracking analytics we used, we also did QR codes on T-shirts too!

 ![Tag Analytics](./img/8_tag_analytics.png)

+The thought process is social media uses algorithms to determine what's "hot" in the area.
+Alot of our attendees do find us through meetup, but that's because we buff up our attendee count through other strategies first.

 ### Tagging Strategy